adikrisnaffa/ci-cd_asp-net-core-jenkins/README.md

-# ASP.NET Core Docker Production Sample-JIM
+# ASP.NET Core Docker Production Sample-jimumpuni

 This ASP.NET Core Docker sample demonstrates a best practice pattern for building Docker images for ASP.NET Core apps for production.
 The sample works with both Linux and Windows containers.